 All those who visit campus are expected to commit to specific safeguards to promote one another’s health during the COVID-19 pandemic.
 Face coverings are required in all public or communal spaces, including classrooms.
-W&M will also provide a symptom-tracking app to community members that will issue a daily prompt to assess symptoms.
+W&M's mobile app also provides a daily symptom-tracking module to assess risk factors and health.
 As public health officials help improve the understanding of how to safeguard communities while returning to in-person life and work, William & Mary will continue to adapt our practices.

 William & Mary is coordinating its COVID-19 response with leaders from the City of Williamsburg and Virginia Department of Health, and are following public health guidelines for university reopening.
-Campus remains closed to the public.
+Campus buildings remain closed to the public.

 Campus gatherings, including university, school, department or student events and meetings, are subject to public health guidelines issued by the Centers for Disease Control and Prevention, Virginia Department of Health and the governor.
 Face coverings are required in all public or communal spaces, including classrooms.
-Current guidance limits indoor and outdoor campus gatherings to 50 people, so long as physical distancing can be maintained.
-Campus remains closed to the public.
+William & Mary has adopted other protocols to help protect community health, including limits on gatherings.
+Campus buildings remain closed to the public.

-The health and well-being of our student-athletes, coaches and staff – and the full campus community that supports them – must be our top priority.
-W&M Athletics is part of the overall educational mission of the university.
-Providing an environment that ensures the greatest opportunity for academic instruction to occur for all students is paramount.
-Thus, the university's philosophy for the fall is to radically limit visitors to campus – and that includes visiting athletic teams.
+The health and well-being of W&M student-athletes, coaches and staff, as well as the full campus community that supports them, remains top priority.
+W&M Athletics is part of the overall educational mission of the university, and providing an environment that ensures the greatest opportunity for academic instruction to occur for all students is paramount.
+Find the latest information on the W&M Athletics website.

-Any path forward we pursue must involve consultation with W&M alumni, W&M student leadership, faculty and staff leadership, colleagues in Virginia higher education, state leadership in Richmond and in the broader Williamsburg area.
+William & Mary's Path Forward involves consultation with W&M alumni, W&M student leadership, faculty and staff leadership, colleagues in Virginia higher education, state leadership in Richmond and the broader Williamsburg area.
 The Plan Ahead Team, including the Career Pathways and Call to Service squads, welcome your ideas and questions.